 You will mostly start your walk at the Olympic ski stadium (three large ski jumping ramps) because that's where the parking lot and local bus stand are.

-From there you walk the direction to the Partnachklamm, which is a flat 30-minute walk.
+From there you walk in the direction of the Partnachklamm, which is a flat 30-minute walk.
+Visible signboards help with the direction along the way, so you can't get lost.

 Then you get to the ticketing counter and the entry point of the gorge.

-The gorge is tight, wet, a bit slippery, uneven but stunning.
-You walk along the river rapids on the right side.
-Occasionally, you walk through a pitch-black cave.
+The gorge is tight, wet, a bit slippery, and uneven but stunning.
+You walk along the Partnach river rapids on the right side.
+Occasionally, you walk through pitch-black tunnels.

-The walk ends after 20-30 minutes and there will be enough other visitors taking the same walk.
+The walk ends after 20–30 minutes, and there will be enough other hikers taking the same walk.

 From there you can choose to walk back or continue the hike.